 Let’s look more in-depth, into each of those key elements for an AI ecosystem.
 But before diving into it, we need to understand who and how is making money with AI.

 Billions of dollars have been invested in the AI ecosystem, especially by large tech companies.

 This is a piece of good news, as those tech companies have created an ecosystem, which is out there, ready to be understood so that you can build your own company out of it.

 Indeed, understanding how this ecosystem works is the first step toward making money out of it.

 It all starts with data

-Keep in mind that the whole point of AI is to handle and actually being able to do something useful with a massive amount of data.
+Keep in mind that the whole point of AI is to handle and actually be able to do something useful with a massive amount of data.

-In short, even though we like to talk about AI and machine learning, as they are technologies on their own sake.
+In short, even though we like to talk about AI and machine learning, they are technologies for their own sake.
 In reality, the foundation of those technologies is data.

 As already explained in the Blockchain Economy, in today’s economic world, built on digitalization, the rule is to keep that data proprietary.
 That made sense, as this data is what gets eventually monetized with several strategies.